karthisrinivasan/karthisrinivasan.github.io/_pages/about.md

 - I'm a Final Year Electrical Engineering Undergraduate at the Indian Institute of Technology Madras.
 - My research interest lie broadly in the fields of neuromorphic engineering and analog design.
-- Click [here](https://karthisrinivasan.github.io/quartz/) to check out my digital garden where I maintain a database of notes on all the academic papers and books I read.
+- Click [here](https://karthisrinivasan.github.io/quartz/) to check out my digital garden where I maintain a database of notes on all the academic papers and books I have read.